-9.4.4 Depreciation
+10.4.4 Depreciation

-In all cases, the capital cost was depreciated using a straight line method over the life of the asset.
-The remaining asset life (the depreciated value of the asset) was added back in the final year of the evaluation as an approximation of the residual value of each augmentation.
+In all cases, the capital cost of each option was depreciated using a straight line method over the life of the asset.
+The remaining asset life (the depreciated value of the asset) was then added back to the relevant option in the final year of the evaluation as an approximation of the residual value of each augmentation.
 Each set of assets was split into three cost components and depreciated according to the following asset lives: